Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ### Recordings processed

 The Experiment Info files in the selected Experiments specify which Recordings are to be processed.
 An example of an Experiment Info file is shown below.
 Recordings for which the **Process Flag** is set to 'TRUE' will be processed.
-Allowable 'TRUE' values are TRUE, 1, Yes, Y and T; valid 'FALSE' values are FALSE, 0, No, N and F, all case-insensitive.
-Other values will trigger an error.

-For each Recording a **Threshold** value is specified.
+For each Recording, a **Threshold** value is specified.
 A low value for Threshold will cause many features to be recognised as spots; high values will lead to fewer spots.
 The optimal value depends on the experiment, and the user likely will need to resort to an iterative process to find the optimal values.
-To avoid long processing times, initially high 'Threshold' values should be chosen
+To avoid long processing times, initially high 'Threshold' values should be chosen.

 ![experiment-info](./Pictures/experiment-info.png)

 ### TrackMate Results

 Upon completion of a TrackMate run, two new files have been created in each Experiment directory: **Tracks** and **Recordings**.
-The Tracks file contains the tracks for all the recordings in the Experiment, with for each calculated attribute (the individual spots of the tracks are not saved).
+The Tracks file contains the tracks for all the recordings in the Experiment, with for each tracks calculated attributes (the individual spots of the tracks are not saved).
 The Recordings file is an evolution of the Experiment Info file with spots, track and runtime information added:

 - **Number of Spots**, the total number of spots in the Recording.
 - **Number of Tracks**, the total number of tracks that were identified.
-- **Number of Spots in All Tracks**, the sum of all the spots in those tracks (some spots are not assigned to tracks and this number is always lower than the Number of Spots).
+- **Number of Spots in All Tracks**, the sum of all the spots in those tracks (some spots are not assigned to tracks and this number is always lower than the (total) Number of Spots).
 - **Number of Frames**, the number of frames in the recording (will normally be 2000).
 - **Run Time**, the time TrackMate took to process the Recording.
 - **Time Stamp**, for references purpose.